MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/mid-function.md

 To determine the number of characters in  **_string_**, use the **Len** function.

  **Note**  Use the  **MidB** function with byte data contained in a string, as in double-byte character set languages.
-Instead of specifying the number of characters, the[arguments](../../Glossary/vbe-glossary.md#argument) specify numbers of bytes.
+Instead of specifying the number of characters, the [arguments](../../Glossary/vbe-glossary.md#argument) specify numbers of bytes.
 For sample code that uses **MidB**, see the second example in the example topic.

 ## Example